Charles R. Schwab

 Charles Robert Schwab Sr. (born July 29, 1937) is an American investor and financial executive.
-He is the founder and chairman of the Charles Schwab Corporation.
-He pioneered discount sales of equity securities starting in 1975.
+The founder and chairman of the Charles Schwab Corporation, he pioneered discount sales of equity securities starting in 1975.
 His company became by far the largest discount securities dealer in the United States.
-He semi-retired from the company in 2008 when he stepped down as CEO, but he remains chairman and is the largest shareholder to this day.
+He semi-retired from the company in 2008 when he stepped down as CEO, but he remains chairman and is the largest shareholder.

-As of May 2021, his net worth is estimated by Forbes to be $10.6 billion, making him the 210th richest man in the world.
+As of 2025, his net worth is estimated by Forbes to be $11.2 billion, making him the 203rd richest person in the world.

 Early life and education

 Schwab was born in Sacramento, California, the son of Terrie and Lloyd Schwab.
+He is one of two children, having a younger sister.
+His father was a lawyer and the district attorney of Yolo County, while his mother was a housewife.
+Schwab grew up in Woodland, California, before moving to Santa Barbara, California, at age 12.
+In his youth, he worked several jobs, including as an ice cream salesman, a railroad switchman, a roustabout in an oil field, and as a caddie.

-He attended Santa Barbara High School in Santa Barbara, California, and was captain of the golf team.
-He attended pre-college school at Holy Rosary Academy in Woodland, California.
+He attended Santa Barbara High School and was captain of the golf team.
+He attended pre-college school at Holy Rosary Academy in Woodland.
 Schwab graduated from Stanford University in 1959 with a Bachelor of Arts in Economics.
 In 1961, he graduated from Stanford Graduate School of Business with a Master of Business Administration.
 He is a knight of the Sigma Nu fraternity.